Azure-Samples/azure-django-postgres-flexible-aca/lab/03-testing.md

 # Testing

 We need to test that our Django application works as expected.
-We have provided some tests that ensure that you can visit all of the urls and that the data is being returned as expected.
+We have provided some tests to ensure that you can visit all of the urls and that the data is being returned as expected.

 ## Installing the prerequisites